anagha-google/spark-on-gcp-s8s/05-s8s-vertex-ai.md

 # About

-This module covers Serverless Spark from Vertex AI.
+This module covers serverless Spark from Vertex AI.
 This feature is not yet available to the general public.
+The module will be added when the feature is in public preview.